orleanski/dotfiles/.github/README.md

 ![tmux status line](tmux_statusline.png?raw=true)

-Red heart will be visible in UTF-8 console, and if your font does not support it, you will see just a red square.
+- Red heart will be visible in UTF-8 console, and if your font does not support it, you will see just a red square.
 If console is not UTF-8 enabled, then the heart will dissapear.
+- who @ hostname
+- window with ongoing process name (make)
+- window with finished process ended with alert `sleep 5s && echo -e '\a'` as an example
+- window with two panes, one is marked and zoomed, but no activity
+- active window
+- date and time are always in the right corner

 #### tmux window flags
 ````tmux